AlexandreDecan/sismic/docs/format.rst

 A YAML definition of a statechart can be easily imported to a :py:class:`~sismic.model.StateChart` instance.
 The module :py:mod:`sismic.io` provides a convenient loader :py:func:`~sismic.io.import_from_yaml` which takes a textual YAML definition of a statechart.
-It also provides ways to export statechart to YAML.
+It also provides a way to export statechart to YAML.

 .. automodule:: sismic.io
     :members: import_from_yaml, export_to_yaml